 - Participate in the three formation preparation classes (see calendar above)

 By May 22, 2020, submit the following to the parish office:

 - A completed Adult Confirmation registration form

 - An official Baptismal certificate from your parish of Baptism, issued within the last six months.
 Call your parish of Baptism to get this.

 - The name of your sponsor, the name of his/her parish, and a completed Confirmation Sponsor Affidavit of Suitability form

 - The name of your chosen confirmation saint

-- Participation in Adult Confirmation during the Mass on June 8, 2019 for you and your sponsor.
+- Participation in Adult Confirmation during the Vigil Mass on May 30, 2020 for you and your sponsor.